New Jersey Social Security Disability Attorney

 Put 80 Years of Legal Experience To Work For You

-The Federal Social Security Act contains provisions for Social Security Disability (SSD) for workers injured on the job.
-If you have been injured and your disabilities prevent you from working to your former capacity, you could be eligible for Social Security Disability benefits.
-The type and amount of benefits you could receive depend on a number of factors.
-The application process may be challenging.
+If you have been injured and your disabilities prevent you from working to your former capacity, you could be eligible for Social Security Disability (SSD) benefits.
+The type and amount of benefits you could receive will depend on a number of factors and the application process can be complex.

 How You Can Benefit from Hiring a Lawyer